vedanshsharma/Week_1/README.md

 # Week_1
-Week_1 assignment of OSSP lab
+Week 1 assignment of OSSP lab
+Create a program in C which performs basic operations of file handling